alisaifee/coredis/docs/source/compatibility.rst

 LINDEX
 ******

-Get an element from a list by its index
+Returns an element from a list by its index.

 - Documentation: `LINDEX <https://redis.io/commands/lindex>`_
 - Implementation: :meth:`~coredis.Redis.lindex`